Common English Phrases – 120 Useful English Phrases for Everyday Use | Lesson 1

 Example: I’m sick and tired of doing nothing but work.
 Let’s go out tonight and have fun.

-3. bend over backwards means “try very hard” (maybe too much!)
+3. bend over backward means “try very hard” (maybe too much!)

-Example: He bent over backwards to please his new wife, but she never seemed
+Example: He bent over backward to please his new wife, but she never seemed

 4. bite off more than one can chew means “take responsibility for more than one can manage